facebook-pixel

 There are multiple seats from San Juan County to Cache County left open by Republicans that Democrats and unaffiliated candidates are targeting, though most competitive races are concentrated in Salt Lake County.

-Utahns will also have a chance at the polls to elect the state’s most diverse Legislature yet.
+Once Utahns’ ballots are completely counted, it may also show voters have elected the state’s most diverse Legislature yet.
 Despite being in the bottom fifth of states for women’s representation among lawmakers, according to the Center for American Women and Politics at Rutgers University, the Beehive State is on a trajectory to continue to expand the proportion of legislators who are women.

 As the only continental state with more than 1% of its population identifying as Native Hawaiian and Pacific Islander, Utah’s voters could send three Pacific Islander candidates to the Capitol next session.
 And while the state has elected just one Black woman to the Legislature, multiple Black women are on ballots in legislative contests in Salt Lake and Weber counties.